start

 </xr-scene>

-Then handle the events in the component's script, writing the logic:
+Then process the events in the component's script and write the logic:

 handleReady: function ({detail}) {